WE INVITE YOU TO JOIN US

 Winemaker’s Pop-Up Dinner Series

-We invite you to be one of our 18 guests for this intimate food and wine paired experience.
-Our 2018 dinner series dates are below.
+We invite you to be one of our 18 guests for these intimate food and wine paired dining experiences.

 – Lacey & Charlie